 Some items within the claim file have rejected with errors.
 What do these errors mean?

-I don’t understand the ‘indications’ that Sector Services staff refer to on the phone.
+I don’t understand the ‘indications’ that Sector Operations staff refer to on the phone.
 What do these mean?

 The indication is the reason that the vaccine was administered.
-The scheduled reason eg, 6 weeks, is used to report where the vaccination falls on the NZ vaccination schedule.
-Refer to the table below for the indication value that Sector Services staff refer to and the description which is most likely what the provider will see on their screen.
+The scheduled reason, eg, 6 weeks, is used to report where the vaccination falls on the NZ vaccination schedule.
+Refer to the table below for the indication value that Sector Operations staff refer to and the description which is most likely what the provider will see on their screen.

 |1||Over 65 years (Influenza)|